Here is an interesting case of a well nourished 34 year old male whose chronic low back pain was treated successfully with dry needling…

 The Intense Burning Ache of Trigger Point Pain

-Rather, he describes with great specificity the kind of intense, burning, ache associated with trigger points, and also the referral pattern one expects to see from trigger points in the Quadratus Lumborum, and also Quadratus femoris.
+Rather, he describes with great specificity the kind of intense, burning ache associated with trigger points He also describes exactly the referral pattern one expects to see from trigger points in the Quadratus Lumborum, and also Quadratus femoris.
 This is his first treatment.

 Failed Lidocaine Injections